gramineproject/gramine/Documentation/sgx-intro.rst

       A set of rules installed by the :term:`verifier` and/or the :term:`relying party` that specifies how the :term:`attestation evidence` is evaluated by the :term:`verifier` against :term:`attestation
-      endorsements<endorsement>` and reference values.
-The attestation policy also specifies the output format and set of :term:`attestation claims<attestation claim>` in the :term:`attestation result`.
+      endorsements<attestation endorsement>` and reference values.
+The
+      attestation policy also specifies the output format and set of :term:`attestation claims<attestation claim>` in the :term:`attestation
+      result`.

       For example, :term:`Microsoft Azure Attestation` and :term:`Intel Trust Authority` allow users (relying parties) to install their own policies.